Estimating uncertainty of earthquake rupture using Bayesian neural network: Train the BNN

 \subsection{Prior and posterioir weight distribution}

-To evaluate the model, 1000 posterior samples of $w^0_{ij}$, $w^1_{jk}$, $b^0$ and $b^1$ are used.
+To evaluate the parameters (weights and biases) of the BNN, 1000 posterior samples of $w^0_{ij}$, $w^1_{jk}$, $b^0$ and $b^1$ were used.
 Figure~\ref{fig:posterioir_weight} shows the prior and posterior distribution of mean weight and biases.
-Posterior location of mean and magnitude of the density of the weights and biases are different from their priors.
+The posterior location of the mean and density of the weights and biases are different from their priors.
 For example, the location of $w^0$ shifts toward non-negative value, while the density remains similar.
 Whereas, the $w^1$, $b^0$, and $b^1$ have a different posterior mean location and density than their prior.
 The differences between prior and posterior indicate that the BNN has learned from the data and adjusted the posterior distribution accordingly.